 Country-Specific Serialization Requirements

 Growing and specific regulations do not make it easy for pharmaceutical companies.
-Specifically, large and small companies must meet identical requirements.
+Above all, large and small companies must meet identical requirements.
 It becomes increasingly complex to meet the regulations, depending on how many and which regions of the world a company is active in.
 Around 80% of the world’s governments are working on implementing pharmaceutical serialization to combat counterfeit drugs and fraud.
 Currently, the EU, Russia, USA, China, South Korea, and others have specific serialization requirements for the pharmaceutical industry that pharmaceutical companies must comply with when selling their drugs in these regions.
-Soon, other countries will follow and introduce their guidelines.
+Other countries will follow/or have already followed, and introduce their guidelines.
 These include Saudi Arabia, Abu Dhabi, and Brazil.

 More Information About Individual Regulations